gkweston/CSCE438-DockerEnvironment/README.md

         "version": 4
     }

+NOTE: You may need to add other include paths such as `usr/include` and/or `usr/local/include`.
+These can be added as `usr/**` and/or `usr/local/**`.
+If at any point you've added an include path and your linter still gives red squiggles, restart VSCode altogether.

 You only need to do setup steps once, then in the future simply run the start script with the path to your workspace.

 You are now the proud owner of a dedicated CSCE438 docker container, yay! 🙂